thoughtworksarts/thoughtworksarts.github.io/app/open-call/2020-synthetic-media/index.markdown

 ---
 layout     : post-special
 title	   : "Simulacra & Similitude: Synthetic Media Open Call"
-description: Open Call for a Synthetic Media residency, hosted by ThoughtWorks Arts in New York City image      : /images/posts-special/open-call/2020-synthetic-media/og_synthetic.jpg
+description: Open Call for a Synthetic Media residency, hosted by Thoughtworks Arts in New York City image      : /images/posts-special/open-call/2020-synthetic-media/og_synthetic.jpg
 ---
 <p class="notice">The deadline for this call has passed and submissions are no longer being accepted.
 We are working carefully through submissions and applicants will be contacted by email.
 We will announce results shortly after April 1st, 2020.</p>

-ThoughtWorks, a global software consultancy with an arts residency based in New York City seeks an artist/technologist who works in their art practice with issues of synthetic media and deepfakes.
+Thoughtworks, a global software consultancy with an arts residency based in New York City seeks an artist/technologist who works in their art practice with issues of synthetic media and deepfakes.
 The artist does not need to be an expert in machine learning or programming, but it is helpful if the artist has a basic understanding and some level of experience in or familiarity with visual, sonic and algorithmic technologies.
 A network of interested or supportive partners would also be a big plus.

 Synthetic media, of which deepfakes is a manifestation, is a new type of simulacra.
 It builds on existing models creating even more convincing representations of things that are inherently reconstructed.
 Encompassing sound, images, text, cinematic, virtual experiences, and varieties of amalgamated combinations, it intensifies an epistemological crisis in the role of media for validating reality.